Pearlxuan233/CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yimin Zhang is now an AI application engineer in [Shanghai Golden Bridge InfoTech Company](http://www.shgbit.com/) supervised by Xinchen Zhang.
-Before that, he received the bachelor degree of software engineering from [Huaiyin Institute of Technology](https://www.hyit.edu.cn/) in 2023, where he is supervised by [Assoc.
+Chen Chuxuan is now an undergraduate at [Huaiyin Institute of Technology](https://www.hyit.edu.cn/), and she is also an intern at Nanjing Iron and Steel Group Co(http://www.njsteel.com.cn/).
+During undergraduate studies, she joined the Artificial Intelligence Laboratory supervised by [Assoc.
 Prof. Ronglin Hu](https://gd.hyit.edu.cn/zszq/dsjj/hxgc/dsjyszhg/hrl.htm) and [Assoc.
-Prof. Yongtao Yu](https://scholar.google.cz/citations?user=sY1AFdAAAAAJ&hl=zh-CN).
-The title of his graduation thesis is "Research on real-time synthetic aperture radar ship detection in complex scenes".
+Prof. Yongtao Yu](https://scholar.google.cz/citations?user=sY1AFdAAAAAJ&hl=zh-CN), and participated in projects such as SAR ship detection and metal surface defect detection.
+Currently, she is working on her graduation project, which is "Research and Application of Algorithm for Visual Inspection of Complex and Small Defects on Metal Parts".
 {style="text-align: justify;"}